shashi-dhuppe/TechStockAnalysis/README.md

 - [x] updateStockTable (as a lambda) deployed over RDS invoked via API, which inserts stock symbol and weight upon invocation

+- [ ] StockRDSToS3 (as a lambda) deployed, which reads from RDS and updates S3 txt file, invoked via CloudWatch Rule

-- [ ] buildStockIndividualTables (as a lambda) deployed connecting to RDS invoked via cloudWatch Rule
+- [ ] buildStockIndividualTables (as a lambda) deployed, which reads from S3 and updates Table in RDS, invoked via cloudWatch Rule

 ## Resources Used: